winglessOracle/FastTrack/README.md

-# FastTime - Intermittent Fasting Tracker
+# FastTime - Fasting Timer

-FastTime is a simple yet powerful app designed to help you track your intermittent fasting journey.
+FastTime is a simple yet powerful app designed to help you track your fasting time.
 With an intuitive interface and a home screen widget, FastTime makes it easy to monitor your fasting progress and achieve your health goals.

 ## Features

 - **Simple Timer**: Start and reset your fasting timer with a single tap
-- **Fasting States**: Track different fasting states (Not Fasting, Early Fast, Ketosis, Autophagy, Deep Fasting)
+- **Fasting States**: Track different fasting states (Not Fasting, Early Fast, Glycogen Depletion, Metabolic Shift, Deep Ketosis, Immune Reset, Extended Fast)
 - **Fasting Log**: Keep a record of your completed fasts
 - **Home Screen Widget**: Monitor and control your fast directly from your home screen
 - **Visual Indicators**: Color-coded states to easily identify your current fasting progress